24 Mistakes first years make and how to avoid them

 The study club is fundamental to your act.
 Don’t make the mistake of missing lectures and seminars regularly.
+If your lectures are streamed online, you have even less of an excuse.
 Establish good habits now for successful second and third years.

 Imagine thinking you had a packet of chocolate Hobnobs in the cupboard, only to find somebody had nicked and eaten them.
 That’s grade A devastation.